wazzazz/interview_js/README.md

 Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
 It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.

+Note: JavaScript is not an object-oriented language.
+Neither is it completely a functional language.
+JavaScript is a prototype-based procedural language.
+It supports both functional and object-oriented patterns of programming.

 #### Benefits of Object Oriented Programming

 + Easier debuging